effad/ValidatorFX/README.md

       })
 ```

 This defines the check to be executed.
-Note how the dependency declared above can easily be accessed here (of course we could also have used `userTextField.getText()` instead of `c.get("username")` here.
+Note how the dependency declared above can easily be accessed here (of course we could also have used `userTextField.getText()` instead of `c.get("username")` here).
 Since ValidatorFX-0.5.0 you may also call withMethod multiple times thus installing multiple checks to be executed.
 All given check methods will be executed (i.e. no short circuit evaluation).

 ```java